Polk County Aquatic Invasive Species Taskforce

 - Nicole Bernd - West Polk SWCD

-- Scott Bixby, James Tadman - Polk County Sheriff’s Office
+- Michael Norland, Scott Bixby, & James Tadman - Polk County Sheriff’s Office

 - Margo Bowerman -Youth Development - UMN Extension

-- Daryl Halverson, Rolland Gagner (Alternate) - Union-Lake Sarah Improvement District representing Lake Sarah
+- Gerald & Mary Ann Olson, Rolland Gagner (Alternate) - Union-Lake Sarah Improvement District representing Lake Sarah

 - Ashley Hitt - Red Lake Watershed District